B positive blood type

 Why is B positive blood important?

-B positive is an important blood type for treating patients with sickle cell disease and thalassemia who need regular transfusions.
+B positive is an important blood type for treating people with sickle cell disorder and thalassaemia who need regular transfusions.

 These conditions affect South Asian and Black communities where B positive blood is more common.